FICPAYou Are Here:

 What types of engagements are excluded under the state of Florida peer review requirements?

-If your firm performs no audit or attestation engagements your firm is exempted from the enrollment requirements of the program.
+If your firm performs no audit or engagements under the SSAEs your firm is exempted from the enrollment requirements of the program.

 If I am an AICPA member and my firm only performs compilations and reviews do I still need to undergo peer review?